Summer Intermediate School Information

 Intermediate student reading

-Summer Intermediate School (6th grade – 8th grade) – Students entering the 6th, 7th, or 8th grade in the fall can enroll in classes at Ridgecrest Intermediate School and Palos Verdes Intermediate School.
-Students may choose to attend either intermediate school; they do not need to attend the school that they will be attending in the fall.
+Summer Intermediate School (Grades 6-8) – Students entering grades 6, 7, and 8 in the fall can enroll in these classes.
+Feel free to choose any school available, as students do not need to select the one that they will be attending in the fall.

-Summer Intermediate School reserves the right to reassign teachers and to add teachers when necessary.
+Summer Intermediate School reserves the right to reassign and/or add teachers when necessary.
 Classes with insufficient enrollment will be cancelled, and students placed in alternate choices.

 Time: 8:15 am – 12:30 pm